toast-tk/toast-tk-examples/README.md

 cd toast-tk-examples
 ```

-Import the project in your IDE (as a maven project) and run `fr.synaptix.toast.examples.project.CIProjectRunner.java`.
+Import the project in your IDE (as a maven project).

+### Run a test set
+Run `fr.synaptix.toast.examples.project.CIProjectRunner.java`.
 This class runs the test campaigns described in `project1.test`.

 The test report will automatically be opened in your browser when the tests examples are executed.
 This report is generated in the project folder, under `/target/toast-test-results/Project_report.html`.

+[REPORT IMAGE]

+### Run tests files individually

+To run the web test, start `fr.synaptix.toast.examples.project.WebExampleRunner.java`.
+The test report will automatically be opened in your browser after execution.

+[REPORT IMAGE]

 ## The test files
 ### Campaign